roadtocode4u/docs/internship-cohort-program/05-ordered-list-unordered-list-video-tag/ordered-list-unordered-list-video-tag.md

-# Lecture-7 Ordered List, Unordered List Video Tag in HTML
+# Lecture-7 Ordered List, Unordered List and Video Tag in HTML

 ### There are two types of list in HTML
 1. Ordered List